Russia’s siege of Mariupol a grim sign for other major Ukrainian cities

 In a post on the messaging service Telegram, Mariupol Mayor Vadym Boichenko encouraged residents to have faith in the ultimate victory of Ukrainian forces, describing the siege there as an “act of genocide by Russian occupiers against the Ukrainian people.”

 Russia has presented the invasion as an effort to “denazify and demilitarize” the country and rescue Ukrainians from a Western-backed government that has been holding them hostage.
+On Friday, Russian Defense Minister Sergei Shoigu told U.N.
+Secretary General António Guterres that the Russian military was using high-precision munitions and had created humanitarian corridors for civilians to leave, according to the Russian Defense Ministry.

 Boichenko said that Mariupol has emergency services ready to restore electricity and water but that a cease-fire is needed to carry out that work.